ToolHop: A Query-Driven Benchmark for Evaluating Large Language Models in Multi-Hop Tool Use: ToolHop

 \subsection{Dataset Analysis}

 To ensure that the ToolHop dataset rigorously evaluates the multi-hop tool-use capabilities of LLMs, we conduct a comprehensive analysis across five critical dimensions.
-This analysis validates ToolHop’s ability to represent diverse and challenging multi-hop tool-use scenarios.
+This analysis validates ToolHop’s ability to represent diverse and challenging multi-hop tool-use scenarios.\footnote{A comparison between ToolHop and existing benchmarks related to tool use can be found in Appendix~\ref{sec:comparison}.}

 \paragraph{Diverse Queries}

 Real-world user needs vary widely, requiring an effective LLM to flexibly utilize tools to address queries spanning multiple domains.
 To evaluate such capabilities, a suitable dataset must encompass queries from a broad range of topics.
 ToolHop is explicitly designed to prioritize diversity in its multi-hop queries, reflecting real-world scenarios.